CAMS 110

-The CAMS 110 was a French twin engine biplane flying boat built to fill a range of maritime military rôles including long range reconnaissance, bombing and general exploration. it was not selected for production and only one was built.
+The CAMS 110 was a French twin engine biplane flying boat built to fill a range of maritime military roles including long range reconnaissance, bombing and general exploration.
+It was not selected for production and only one was built.

 Design

 Though by the mid-1930s monoplanes were replacing biplanes, a CAMS analysis suggested that the needs of French maritime air power were better met with the older design, not least because it was thought to be more resistant to battle damage.
 It followed the layout of their 1928 CAMS 55 flying boat.

 It had equal span, single bay wings mounted without stagger and joined on each side by a pair of parallel, vertical interplane struts.
 Bracing wires completed the structure.
-The upper wing was in three parts a thick, rectangular centre section and two outer panels with parallel chord over about their inner halves, leading to long, semi-elliptical tips.
+The upper wing was in three parts, a thick, rectangular centre section and two outer panels with parallel chord over about their inner halves, narrowing to long, semi-elliptical tips.
 The outer parts had only about 1° of dihedral.
 The lower wing was similar; joined to the upper fuselage, its thick centre section was shorter than that of the upper one and shared the greater (3.5°) dihedral of its outer panels.
 There were balanced ailerons on the outer, curved trailing edges of both upper and lower wings, each split into two adjacent sections.

 The wing structure was wooden with two spruce box spars which were parallel in the centre sections but converged outboard.
 The leading edge was plywood skinned, as were other stressed areas, and the rest fabric covered.
 The CAMS 110's twin push-pull configuration 880 hp Hispano-Suiza 12Ybrs liquid-cooled V12 engines were enclosed within a single nacelle together with the radiator and mounted close to the underside of the upper wing on two streamlined duralumin N-form struts from the lower wing roots, assisted by transverse X-struts.
 Short, outward-leaning struts from the engine frame supported the centre of the upper wing and N-form struts braced the lower centre section to the fuselage.
 The forward propeller was well ahead of the leading edge but the rear one was close to the trailing edge.
 The upper centre section housed both fuel and oil tanks, with more fuel stored in the lower centre section.